Articles

 1. Choose the right software for your business (see options below)

-• Remote content management
+• Remote content management so you can update menus without being on-site

 2. Design your digital menus